Dosage form: tablet, film coated

 Tell your doctor if you are breast feeding or plan to breast feed.
 It is not known if Zolmitriptan passes into your breast milk.
 Talk to your doctor about the best way to feed your baby while using Zolmitriptan tablets.

 How should I take Zolmitriptan tablets?

-- Take Zolmitriptan exactly as your doctor tells you to take it.
+- Take Zolmitriptan tablets exactly as your doctor tells you to take them.
 Your doctor will tell you how much Zolmitriptan to take and when to take it.

 - Safely throw away any unused tablets or pieces of tablets that have been removed from the blister packaging.